kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 ---

-### 3. Rescheduling Appointments
+### 3. Rescheduling Appointments.
+Tool: rescheduleBooking

 **Process:**
 1. Get current date context using `getCurrentDateTime` if you haven't already
-2. Verify customer identity:
+2. Verify customer identity: **if these information has already been retrieved, do not ask but just confirm what you have.**
    - Phone number (must match)
    - Name
    - Current appointment date/time